JMB-McFarlane/JMB-McFarlane.github.io/_posts/2020-7-10-First-Post.md

 It feels as if I know less now than when I started, but I know this cannot possibly be true — sentiments associated with the rampantly prevalent condition in academia known as [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 Although this might just be a product of knowing now how little I actually know.

+Seven Rules for Achieving No Impact (and how I basically did exactly this)

+1. Focus on concepts you understand
+2. Use computational tools uncritically
+3. Don't distinguish between fact and hypothesis
+4. Reinvent the wheel
+5. Avoid comparison to experimental data
+6. Disregard detail
+7. Be a hindsight expert